-How to Become an Industrial Paramedic: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary
+How to Become an Industrial Paramedic: Duties, Requirements, Certifications, Job Outlook, and Salary

-An Industrial Paramedic (also called a Remote Paramedic) is a certified paramedic who works in remote locations such as industrial complexes, mines, and other distant locations.
-Workplace injuries at these industrial sites can be deadly if not treated immediately.
-For that reason, many companies opt to have an EMT on location to perform immediate first aid in the event of an injury.
+Industrial Paramedics (also known as Remote Paramedics) are certified paramedics who work in remote locations such as industrial complexes, mines, and other distant locations where EMTs may be out of reach for practical consideration in emergency situations.
+Workplace injuries at these sites can be deadly if not treated in a timely manner.
+For that reason, many companies provide their own on-location EMT services to perform immediate first aid in the event of any injury.

-Continue reading to learn more about the role of an industrial paramedic, as well as their required training, responsibilities, salaries, and benefits.
+Continue reading to learn more about the role of industrial paramedics, as well as their required training, responsibilities, salaries, and benefits.

 Industrial Paramedic Duties & Responsibilities

 The role of an industrial paramedic is to be on-hand to treat work-related injuries and illnesses in industries or remote work locations where employees may lack immediate access to emergency services or other types of medical facilities.